How Much Compensation Can I Claim For Professional Negligence

 What is a professional negligence claim?

-What damages can be claimed for negligence?
+What damages could someone claim for negligence?

 How do you prove professional negligence?